-Multiple sclerosis (MS) damages parts of the central nervous system, and these areas of damage are called lesions.
+Multiple sclerosis (MS) causes damage, called lesions, to parts of the central nervous system.

 MS is a neurological disease.
 It causes the immune system to attack and destroy myelin — protective fatty tissue that surrounds nerve cells.

-This slows down the nerves’ impulses, causing symptoms that may either worsen steadily, in which case they are “progressive,” or come and go, in which case the symptoms are “relapsing-remitting.”
+This slows down the nerves’ impulses, causing symptoms that may either worsen steadily (known as progressive) or come and go (known as relapsing-remitting).

 The body may never fully repair the damage, which can lead to

-Some people with MS have a stable condition, others experience symptoms that worsen rapidly, and still others have symptoms that resolve spontaneously.
+Some people with MS have a stable condition, others experience symptoms that worsen rapidly, while some have symptoms that resolve spontaneously.

 Doctors use various techniques to diagnose MS, including MRI scans and neurological exams.